carmina-hatnean/Bugs/README.md

 **Description**

-In a website it is important that all the links work.
-I checked if the website has a broken link.
+When I tried to click on the link 'www.e-licitacie.ro' from the website, it wasn 't working, so I checked if the website has broken links.

 **Steps to reproduce**